rhburrows/reviewr/README.md

 * Re-generate the github url for comparing to the current master
 * Send an email to the requester of the review saying the code has been rejected and to please see the comments on the linked page

-# Questions and problems

-* History of comments when be lost when commits are merged

-# Todo

-* Update this when complete to be a README not a ideas page